CONST:=RIX

 Logs can be altered.
 Seals cannot.

 You can record what your AI output.
 You cannot prove what it decided.
-Mutable logs evaporate under audit pressure.
-Regulators and legal teams need mathematical proof — not server logs that any administrator can edit.
+Mutable server logs can be edited by any administrator with database access.
+Regulators and legal teams require mathematical proof — a cryptographic record that is independently verifiable and tamper-evident by construction.
+Not a log.
+A seal.

 Regulators ask for proof you can't produce.

 The EU AI Act.
 NIST AI RMF.
 ISO 42001.
 They don't ask if your AI was behaving well.
-They ask if you can prove it was.
+They ask if you can prove it was — with a tamper-evident record that existed at the time of the decision, attributed to a specific identity, verifiable without trusting your infrastructure.
 Probabilistic outputs and advisory policies do not satisfy an auditor's evidence standard.
+They never will.

 Your agents are acting.
 You don't know which one.